Other Statutory Disclosures

 This disclosure includes all of the emission sources required under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013.
 These sources fall within our consolidated financial statement and we do not have responsibility for any emission sources that are not included in our consolidated statement.

-- the annual quantity of energy consumed from activities for which the company is responsible involving the combustion of gas;
+- the annual quantity of energy consumed from activities for which the Company is responsible involving the combustion of fuel;

 100% of the figures reported above relate to emissions and energy consumed solely in the United Kingdom.

-The Company has taken several measures for the purpose of reducing greenhouse gas emissions and increasing the Company's energy efficiency:
+The Company has taken several measures for the purpose of reducing GHG emissions and increasing the Company's energy efficiency:

-- We have also been working to reduce site and office gas and electricity consumption with new eco-cabins being now rolled-out to all new sites, providing: improved thermal insulation, double glazed windows with low u values, energy efficient LED lights with PIR activation, energy efficient heaters with thermal cut out and timers and energy efficient point of use hot taps.
+- The Company is exploring a Group-wide roll out of energy-efficient site cabins.
+These will provide improved thermal insulation, double glazed windows with low u-values, energy efficient LED lights with PIR activation, energy efficient heaters with thermal cut-out and energy efficient point-of-use hot taps.

-We have used the GHG Reporting Protocol – Corporate Standard and the emissions have been calculated using the 2020 UK Government’s Greenhouse Gas Conversion Factors for Company Reporting.
+The Company has used the WRI/WBCSD GHG Protocol – A Corporate Accounting and Reporting Standard and the emissions have been calculated using the 2021 UK Government’s Greenhouse Gas Conversion Factors for Company Reporting.
 Reported Scope 2 emissions are calculated using the location-based method.
-The slight increase in normalised emissions is attributable to improved data collection, combined with a reduction in homes completed due to COVID-19 in 2020.
-We intend to set this as a new baseline year and set a new ambitious target going forward.

-This inventory of greenhouse gas emissions has been verified by SGS to a limited level of assurance, in accordance with ISO 14064-3:2006, as meeting the requirements of The Greenhouse Gas Protocol – A Corporate Accounting and Reporting Standard.
-Further details and the independent assurance report can be found at redrowplc.co.uk/about-redrow/our-values/building-responsibly/managing-our-resources-efficiently/
+This inventory of GHG emissions has been verified by SGS to a limited level of assurance, in accordance with EN ISO 14064-3:2006, as meeting the requirements of The Greenhouse Gas Protocol – A Corporate Accounting and Reporting Standard.
+Further details and the independent assurance report can be found at redrowplc.co.uk/about-redrow/our-values/building-responsibly/managing-our-resources-efficiently/.

 Research and Development

 The Company has a centralised Product Development Team charged with identifying and evaluating new construction techniques and products.
+They are also responsible for minimising risk and seeking opportunities associated with future regulatory changes.
 In addition, the Company has a centralised Sustainability team, as these issues play a prominent role in the Company’s activities.
-The Company recognises its responsibilities to the community as a whole and has adopted an environment strategy which is a core part of the Company’s objectives.
+The Company recognises its responsibilities to the community as a whole and has adopted an environment strategy and framework which is a core part of the Company’s objectives.

 Managing resources efficiently is a key principle underpinning one of the Company’s strategic themes of building responsibly.
 The following are key examples of the Company’s approach to managing its resources efficiently:

-- Carbon - the Company continues to be an active Gold Leaf member of the UK Green Building Council and is working to reduce the carbon emissions from both its homes and operations.
-The Company is committed to extending its existing approach in order to deliver zero-carbon homes in the coming decade and has taken its first steps in this journey during the year, as further explained in the Strategic Report.
+- Carbon - the Company continues to be an active member of the UK Green Building Council and is working to reduce the carbon emissions from its homes, its operations and its wider indirect activities.
+The Company is committed to extending and building on its existing approach in order to deliver Net Zero Carbon homes in the coming decade.
+Details of the Net Zero Carbon commitments and ambition are further explained in the Strategic Report.

-- Waste - the Company is also committed to reducing waste from its operations and in 2020, waste generated was 8.97 tonnes per 100m2 of build.
-Where possible, we also ensure that any waste created is reused or recycled as appropriate and during the year, 97.4% of our waste was diverted from landfill.
+- Waste - the Company is also committed to reducing waste from its operations and in 2021, waste generated was 8.11 tonnes per 100m² of build.
+Where possible, we try to reuse or recycle unused materials.
+During the year, 97.65% of our waste was diverted from landfill.

 The Company is committed to sourcing sustainable materials in for use in its operations to contribute to its long-term sustainability.
 The following are key examples of the Company’s approach to sourcing such materials:

-- Timber - the Company uses a large amount of timber in the construction of its homes and is committed to sourcing forest products from well-managed sources.
-In the 2019 calendar year, 99.9% of the forest products used by the Company were from verified and credibly certified sources.
+- Timber – the Company uses timber in the construction of its homes and is committed to sourcing timber-based products from well-managed sources.
+In the 2020 calendar year, 99.64% of the forest products used by the Company were from verified and credibly certified sources.

 - Other materials – the Company also uses supply chain mapping for other materials and products used in constructing its homes to allow it to work with supply partners to identify and avoid products deemed to be high risk in respect of environmental and social ethics.